Observatree FAQs

 It’s great that you’d like to volunteer!
 Being an Observatree volunteer involves conducting a minimum of 12 tree health surveys a year.
 We provide pest and disease identification training but ask that volunteers can identify common tree species at the time of application.

 We only recruit volunteers on an annual basis, typically in the new year.
 This allows us to provide the training and resources that allow you to learn about pests and diseases with other new volunteers.
 We may only recruit from certain regions each year, this allows us to maintain good network coverage.
-Please email us to find out more.
+You can sign up for our E-Newletter to hear when recruitment opens.

 Please see our pest and disease pages to learn about our priority pests and diseases.
 These have been selected by governmental scientists as posing a significant threat to trees and woods in the UK and have discernible symptoms to check in the field.